-Silver Gold Platinum Noxious Species: Noxious Species: Noxious Species: Remove all "silver" aggressive Remove all "silver & gold" Remove all three levels of weeds aggressive weeds aggressive weeds Native Plants: Native Plants: Native Plants: Naturescape $> 5\%$ of the property Naturescape $> 15\%$ of the property Naturescape $> 50\%$ of property with with locally native plants - at least with locally native plants - at least locally native plants - 5 vegetation 3 out of 5 vegetation layers 4 out of 5 vegetation layers layers Pesticides Reduction: Pesticides Reduction: Pesticides Reduction: No use of RED zone chemicals.
+Silver Gold Platinum Priority noxious weeds Remove all "silver" noxious weeds Remove all "silver & gold" noxious Remove all three levels of noxious weeds weeds Naturescape with Native Plants Naturescape at least 5% of the site Naturescape at least 15% of the site Naturescape at least 50% of site with with locally native plants from at with locally native plants from at locally native plants from all 5 of the least 3 of the 5 vegetation layers least 4 of the 5 vegetation layers vegetation layers Pesticides Reduction No use of RED zone chemicals.
 Use No use of RED or YELLOW zone No use of RED or YELLOW zone YELLOW zone chemicals only as chemicals.
-Always use IPM chemicals.
-Always use IPM part of an IPM strategy. strategy. strategy.
+Always use IPM strategy. chemicals.
+Always use IPM strategy. part of an IPM strategy.
 Take Metro No Pesticides Pledge.
-Wildlife Stewardship: Pick one Wildlife Stewardship: Pick at least Wildlife Stewardship: item from below. two items from below.
-If you have a Pick at least 3 items from below. cat, create a plan to reduce its Cats kept inside or in outdoor wildlife impacts. enclosures 100% of the time.
-Stormwater Management: Stormwater Management: Stormwater Management: Pick 1 item from below Pick at least 2 items from below Pick at least 3 items from below Education and Volunteerism: Pick 2 items from below
+Wildlife Stewardship Pick at least 1 item from below.
+Pick at least 2 items from below.
+If Pick at least 3 items from below.
+Cats have a cat, create a plan to reduce its kept inside or in outdoor enclosures wildlife impacts.
+100% of the time.
+Stormwater Management Pick at least 1 item from below Pick at least 2 items from below Pick at least 3 items from below Education & Volunteerism Pick 2 items from below